gemc/home/_examples/optical/cherenkov.md

 ### Running gemc

 The file `cherenkov.yaml` can be used to run the setup.
-Add `-gui` to run in interactively:
+Add `-gui` to run interactively:

 ```shell
 gemc cherenkov.yaml -gui